What is Anchor Text? (Do’s and Don’ts to Optimize Link Text)

 For instance, I frequently link to Terakeet’s SEO strategy blog post using the following keyword phrases:

 Check out the webinar below if you have time.
-I joined my colleague Angela Skane along with the folks from Clearscope to talk about internal linking and anchor text.
+I joined my colleague Angela Skane along with the folks from Clearscope to talk about these points.
 I skipped ahead in the video below to the section define anchor text and talk about specific details.

 User experience